Tax Rates

 FieldTypeDescription

-name stringName of the tax rate in the accounting service provider.
+name stringName of the tax rate.

-effectiveTaxRate decimalSee effective tax rates.
+decimalSee Effective tax rates.

 components array An array of tax components.